Reincarnation, doppelgangers, a prince and three very comedic bodyguards later... You get Rooftop Prince

-The synopsis of Rooftop Prince is set in a cross over between the past and present day Seoul, Korea where Prince Yi Gak (Micky Yoo Chun) is stuck in the present with his lofty protectors (Lee Min Ho, Jung Suk Won, and Choi Woo Shik) in order to uncover the mysterious death of his wife, Crown Princess.
-As the Prince wonders around in present day Korea, he is disoriented and confused.
+The synopsis of Rooftop Prince is set in a crossover between the past and present-day Seoul, Korea where Prince Yi Gak (Micky Yoo Chun) is stuck in the present with his lofty protectors (Lee Min Ho, Jung Suk Won, and Choi Woo Shik) in order to uncover the mysterious death of his wife, Crown Princess.
+As the Prince wonders around in present-day Korea, he is disoriented and confused.
 To his surprise, when he arrives, he meets a woman that looks exactly like his dead wife.
 However, she’s not only the princess who has a modern-day doppelganger, everyone including the prince himself.

 The protectors: Lee Min Ho (green), Jung Suk Won (blue), and Choi Woo Shik (yellow).
 The characters within this drama did a perfect job in their roles to present how the situation between the past and present coordinates with the storyline.
 The protectors of the Prince are laughable to the core with their constant protection to the Prince and the situations they get themselves into while being stuck in the twenty-first century.
 Hardcore to the bones, yet soft on the inside and honorable men who would die in protecting their Prince.
-Despite their protection, they would eventually give into the orders of a young independent woman, Park Ha (Han Ji Min) and hopefully not get yelled at by her.
+Despite their protection, they would eventually give in to the orders of a young independent woman, Park Ha (Han Ji Min) and hopefully not get yelled at by her.

 Prince Lee Gak / Yong Tae Yong:

 She’s the doppelganger of the Crown Princess younger sister Boo Yong (aka Lotus Flower).
 Park Ha’s character had plenty of ups and downs, especially when she journeyed back to Korea and discovering her father had passed away.
 However, the one thing that kept her from being a total recluse was her friendship with the guys from the past.
 Park Ha had one hilarious journey with the guys always getting themselves into trouble and learning how to handle their life in the present day Korea.
 Frankly, she was more annoyed and irritated instead of being scared or in fear with her life as the men first arrived on her rooftop (hence the name of the drama; Rooftop Prince).
-Since then, she has kept a close watch on the trouble makers and helped them adapt to the present day Korea as they try to figure out why they were brought into the future.
+Since then, she has kept a close watch on the troublemakers and helped them adapt to the present day Korea as they try to figure out why they were brought into the future.
 While on the journey along with the guys, she is encouraged by the Prince in discovering her birth mother.
 And every single time when she was on the verge of discovering her real identity, her older sister Hong Se Na (Jung Yoo Mi) would keep Ha from uncovering the truth.

 Park Ha was magnificently well played by Han Ji Min who caught my attention with her strong character background.
-Throughout the entire drama, the character of Park Ha seemed to have fade away since she fears that someday soon her Prince will disappear back into the past where he belongs along with his buddies.
+Throughout the entire drama, the character of Park Ha seemed to have faded away since she fears that someday soon her Prince will disappear back into the past where he belongs along with his buddies.
 While watching the drama, her eyes spoke volumes of her struggles and the unspoken bond she has with the Prince.
 Her wardrobe was okay.
 I don’t know much about Korean fashion, but the layering of her clothes could have been used less.
 Other than that, she did an outstanding job of portraying two strong characters from the past and present.

 The story mainly surrounds Park Ha and the Prince, through some mysterious fairy tale between the present day Park Ha and the Prince, a love story emerges.
 The story began with the death of Crown Princess 300 years ago, but the truth was revealed 300 years later.
 Why?
 How is it possible for a crime to happen in the past come to light in the present?
-Through some twist of fate, the story also involves the present day Yong Tae Yong and Park Ha who were initially destined to be together in the present day Korea.
+Through some twist of fate, the story also involves the present day Yong Tae Yong and Park Ha who was initially destined to be together in the present day Korea.
 However, through some horrible fate of a third party, their fate was tarnished as their fate was tarnished in the past.

 In order to find out the death of the Crown Princess, he must first find out what happened to the real Yong Tae Yong and why he’s in the present day Korea.
 Throughout the entire drama, the Prince falls in love with modern day Park Ha and forgets about the troubles of the past.
 However, as the season progresses and the climax emerges as the events of the past and present are all intertwined with destiny.
 As the Prince digs into the present day hectic, he discovers a shocking revelation of the past and making progress as to the identity and the death of the true Crown Princess.